sadit/sadit.github.io/cv.md

 - [2016-2018] Member of the National Research System, Level C, National Council of Science and Technology (CONACyT), Mexico.
 - [2018] Best team at Aggressiveness Identification Task at MEX-A3T Competition.
 IberEval 2018 workshop of the SEPLN Conference September 18, 2018.
 - [2018] Best team at the Tasks 4: Good or Bad News?
 Emotional categorization of news articles.
 TASS 2018 workshop of the SEPLN Conference September 18, 2018.
-- [2017] Best paper award on the International Conference Similarity Search with Applications, SISAP 2017. _Self-indexed Motion Planning_, a joint work with A. Hoyos, U. Ruiz, and, E. Chavez}{.
+- [2017] Best paper award on the International Conference Similarity Search with Applications, SISAP 2017. _Self-indexed Motion Planning_, a joint work with A. Hoyos, U. Ruiz, and, E. Chavez.
 - [2017] First place award at RedICA Text-Image Matching (RICATIM) Challenge.
 September 7, 2017.
-- [2015] Best paper award on the Mexican Congress on Artificial Intelligence, COMIA 2015. _"Semantic Genetic Programming Operators Based on Projections in the Phenotype Space"_, a joint work with Mario Graff, Elio Villasenor, and Sabino Miranda-Jiménez}{} %{Succinct nearest neighbor search, a joint work with E. Chavez and G. Navarro}{.
+- [2015] Best paper award on the Mexican Congress on Artificial Intelligence, COMIA 2015. _"Semantic Genetic Programming Operators Based on Projections in the Phenotype Space"_, a joint work with Mario Graff, Elio Villasenor, and Sabino Miranda-Jiménez. %{Succinct nearest neighbor search, a joint work with E. Chavez and G. Navarro.
-- [2011] Best paper award on the International Conference Similarity Search with Applications, SISAP 2011. _Succinct nearest neighbor search_, a joint work with E. Chavez and G. Navarro}{.
+- [2011] Best paper award on the International Conference Similarity Search with Applications, SISAP 2011. _Succinct nearest neighbor search_, a joint work with E. Chavez and G. Navarro.
 - [2003] Honour Mention, Bachelor in Electrical Engineering.

 # Research Statistics.